ecrawshaw/menu/README.md

 # Halloween Menu React App

 The Halloween React App is menu of Halloween candy written in JavaScript for Popmenu.

+#Motivation

+This was project was created as a showcase for my React coding skills

 ## Available Scripts